1 sen coin: Meiji and Taishō (1873–1924)

 Production continued for a few years before it was stopped as no coins are dated from year 11 or 12 (1878 and 1879).
 It is theorized that the aftermath of the Satsuma Rebellion could have left an impact.
-When production resumed in 1880 (year 13), the scales on the obverse dragon design were changed from a square to a "V" shaped pattern.
-One sen coins using the first dragon design were made again until 1888 (year 21), when they were stopped due to mass production and a slight oversupply.
+When production resumed in 1880 (year 13), the scales on the obverse dragon design were changed from a square to a V-shaped pattern.
+This slightly modified first one sen design continued to be minted until 1888 (year 21), when coinage was stopped due to mass production and a slight oversupply.
 As with several other denominations it's possible that non circulating one sen dragon coins were made again in 1892 (year 25) for display at the World's Columbian Exposition.
-The Japanese government officially switched to the gold standard on October 1, 1897 and new coinage laws were adopted.
+The Japanese government officially switched to the gold standard on October 1, 1897, and new coinage laws were adopted.
 Changes for the one sen coin included a reduction of copper content by 3%, while the weight and size of the coins were left the same as before.
 Both sides of the coin received a brand new design as some of the older elements were no longer viewed positively.
 The dragon on the obverse side in particular was removed due to the First Sino-Japanese War which lasted from 1894 to 1895.
 A rice stalk wreath was chosen to replace the dragon, while the reverse side of the coin received a sunburst design.

 One sen coins continued to be struck for circulation in the Meiji era until 1902 (year 35).
-While coins dated 1906 and 1909 (year 39 and 42) were struck, none were apparently released for circulation.
-Production later resumed under Emperor Taishō in 1913 and World War I broke out in the following year.
+While coins dated 1906 and 1909 (year 39 and 42) were struck, none were released for circulation.
+Although production resumed under Emperor Taishō in 1913, World War I broke out in the following year.
 This event brought Japan a booming economy which required an increase of small denomination coins.
-At the same time rising metal costs to produce the coins became an issue, and their large size had made them difficult to distribute.
+At the same time rising metal costs to produce one sen coins became an issue, and their large size had made them difficult to distribute.
 Pattern coins were made in 1915 and again in 1916 to test out a smaller design which debuted in the latter year.
 This new design features the paulownia coat of arms, is 23.03 mm in diameter, and weighs 3.75g.
 The paulownia design was controversial at the time and seen as a liberal democratic trend which was criticized by those in the right wing.
 One sen coins with this design continued to be produced until 1924 (year 13 of Taishō) without any additional changes.